 The University reserves the right to alter its course offerings, policies, and procedures whenever the need arises, and to vary them at any time without notice and recommends that any user of the website should check with a member of our staff for updates and further information.To confirm that the information on this site is up-to-date, please contact the appropriate area of the University:

-- for course offerings and units, contact the Student Centre.
+- for course offerings and units, contact Student Central.

 - for University policies and procedures, contact the University Registrar's Office.